 And at the end of Halo 4 on Legendary, his eyes are seen.

-However, one of the major plot threads in the second trilogy seems to be the Librarian's plans for humanity to become galactic caretakers who would actually be worthy of the title, and indeed, there are signs of increasing inter-species cooperation and toleration in general in the Halo 4 era; Spartan Ops mentions several ex-Covenant refugees have been granted asylum on Earth, a number of reasonably thriving worlds with mixed human and Covenant populations have cropped up post-war, and Escalation shows that the UNSC and the Arbiter's faction are still working quite closely together, with humanity even sending the Infinity to escort the latter during his peace negotiations with the Brutes (itself a step up from the absolute hatred his faction held for them five years earlier, despite the absolute failure of said negotiations).
+However, a central theme of the second trilogy is the ability to, while not forgive or forget per se, ultimately end hostilities with people you detest, which fits the Librarian's plans for humanity to become galactic caretakers who would actually be worthy of the title.
+By post-war period in Halo 4, we're seeing much more cooperation and tolerance than before.
+Spartan Ops mentions several ex-Covenant refugees have been granted asylum on Earth, Reach has been restored; a new generation of reasonably thriving worlds have mixed human and Covenant populations; and Escalation shows that the UNSC and the Arbiter's faction are still working quite closely together, with humanity even sending the Infinity to escort the latter during his peace negotiations with the Brutes (itself a step up from the absolute hatred his faction held for them five years earlier, despite the absolute failure of said negotiations).

 Fantastic Rank System: The Covenant have a completely different rank system, with different ranks existing for different races.